-Adolfo: "King's College London is, in my opinion, an excellent University that is well positioned (nationally and globally) within the field of scientific research.
+→ Adolfo: "King's College London is, in my opinion, an excellent University that is well positioned (nationally and globally) within the field of scientific research.
 King's has been my alma mater for four years during which I was awarded a Bachelor of Science in Biochemistry and a Master of Science in Biomedical and Molecular Sciences Research.
-I benefitted tremendously from joining the MSc course: I was able to expand my scientific knowledge through the combination of lectures, supervised practical lab classes and the introduction to high-end procedures and techniques.
+The MSc course was certainly challenging at times, however the benefits were immense.
+I was able to expand on my scientific knowledge through the combination of lectures, supervised practical lab classes and the introduction to high-end procedures and techniques.
 The "piece de resistance" was undoubtedly the extensive research project which was based in a dynamic research active lab.
-The gained expertise has since allowed me to pursue a funded PhD within the Cancer research field at the Spanish research centre "Centro de Biología Molecular Severo Ochoa".
+The gained expertise has since allowed me to pursue a funded PhD within the Cancer research field at the Spanish research centre "Centro de Biología Moelcular Severo Ochoa".
 I certainly believe that the Masters course has been, to date, one of the best and most influential decisions of my research career and I can only recommend this course.
-King's does not only offer excellent academic training, but is also a great place to meet people and socialise - the campus is located in central London and is a mere 5 minute walk to the river Thames!"
+King's does not only offer excellent academic training, but is also a great place to meet people and socialise - the campus is located in central London and is a mere 5 minute walk to the river Thames!".